startreedata/pinot-recipes/recipes/update-json-index/README.md

-# JSON Indexes
+# Updating a JSON Index

-> In this recipe we'll learn how to configure a JSON index.
+> In this recipe we'll learn how to update a JSON index and have the new config applied to existing data.

 <table>
   <tr>